 - How many times can I go on the J1 Summer Work & Travel Programme?

-There is no limit to the number of times you get a J1 Summer Work and Travel Visa.
-Once you still qualify under the eligibility section and have not previously been terminated from your J1 Programme, you can go as many times as you want!
+You can go on a J1 Summer Work and Travel Visa three times, once you still qualify under the eligibility section and have not previously been terminated from your J1 Programme.

 - What is the US Sponsor Online Orientation?

 The Orientation is a mandatory requirement of the programme set down by the US Department of State.

 All participants are required to complete a US Sponsor Orientation online before they depart on their J1 Visa.
 This is a U.S. Government mandatory requirement for the programme.
 The orientation is extremely beneficial as it gives information on how to apply for your Social Security Number, SEVIS Registration, information on the monthly monitoring survey, registering your US summer Job with SEVIS/US Sponsor etc. Failure to complete the orientation before departure will result in the participant’s cancellation from the programme.
 Full cancellations fees will apply in these cases.

 The Orientation will be emailed directly to all students before their departure.

 - Do I have to show Proof of Funds when I am entering the US?